pipermerriam/eth-testrpc/README.md

 Installing through pip will make the `testrpc-py` command available on your machine:

 ```
-$ testrpc
+$ testrpc-py
 ```

 This will run testrpc on localhost:8545.
-You can pass through a different port (-p, --port) or domain (-d, --domain).
+You can pass through a different port (-p, --port) or host (-h, --host).

 ### Implemented methods